mckayc/task-donegeon/README.md

 - [⚙️ Installation and Running](#️-installation-and-running)

 ### Weekly Summaries

+-   **Week of May 9, 2026 (v0.5.43):**
+    -   **New Minigame - Math Muncher:** A new educational minigame has been added to the Arcade.
+Inspired by the classic "Number Munchers," this game challenges players to solve math problems on a grid while avoiding enemies.
+The difficulty is structured by grade level, making it an engaging way to practice arithmetic and other math concepts.

 -   **Week of May 2, 2026 (v0.5.42):**
     -   **Currency Exchange Enhancements:** The Exchange Post has been upgraded to be more user-friendly.
 When a user selects an XP type to pay with, the system now automatically detects and pools the balances of all other XP types with the exact same real-world value.
 This maximizes the user's purchasing power without adding UI complexity.
 A new tooltip on the selected XP type provides transparency by showing exactly which XP balances are contributing to the transaction.